Timoney Technology Limited of Ireland: Crusher Unmanned Ground Combat Vehicle

 Timoney Technology developed the traction and suspension system for the unmanned Darpa UPI Crusher vehicle.
 The suspension has an unprecedented 800+mm of wheel travel and is equipped with full ride height control, and temperature and load compensation.
 The wheel hubs are driven by direct mounted traction motors and are equipped with a central tyre inflation system, which, when combined with the suspension afford Crusher unparalleled mobility in all terrains.

 Terrex AFV Family

 The Terrex AV81 was initially developed in 2000 by Timoney for Singapore Technologies Kinetics.
 The initial design utilised conventional coil springs shock absorbers but later variants have seen the introduction of hydro-pneumatic struts with real-time damping control.
 An electric-hybrid drive system was also developed.

 The Terrex AV82 was developed in 2005 equipped with a more advanced driveline and hydro-pneumatic suspension system.
 Development of this driveline involving new traction control systems and rear wheel steering continues.

-CM-31
+CM31

-The CM-31 6x6 IFV, both in APC and SAM configurations, was produced in limited numbers for the ROC Army and are based on the Timoney Mark 8.
-They have been replaced in production by the CM-32.
+The CM31 6x6 IFV, both in APC and SAM configurations, was produced in limited numbers for the ROC Army and are based on the Timoney Mark 8.
+They have been replaced in production by the CM32.